Jarl-Bjoern/Yggdrasil/README.md

       - The installation path `Default: /opt/pentest_tools` will be now monitored if there are new tools added from github.
 If this is the case, then these are added to Update.info so that they are also updated automatically, regardless of whether they are integrated in the toolset of Yggdrasil.
       - If a tool is no longer in the installation path `Default: /opt/pentest_tools`, it will be deleted from `update.info` via a task.
   - Code Improvements:
-    - The program will no longer terminate if an incorrect entry is made, provided you are in step 2.
+    - The program will no longer terminate if an incorrect entry is made (the loop starts at `step 2`).
   - Hotfixes:
     - Cronjobs & Systemd Units:
       - Due to a programming error, the Systemd units could not be used without the data shredder.